Standards-based grading (SBG) is an innovative educational practice that helps increase learning in the classroom.

 In SBG environments, teachers spend more time giving feedback.

-Feedback helps students understand their specific shortcomings and improve.
+Feedback helps students understand their current shortcomings and improve.

 This positive environment accelerates learning and students reach higher levels of achievement -- all while being deeply engaged and enjoying school.